How Do I Become an Optimum Health Member?

 Can I meet with Dr. Miloy before signing up with Optimum Health?

-The doctor works directly for you and is not restricted or burdened by an insurance company.
-This means I have more time to spend with you.
-Studies show that Direct Primary Care patients overall are healthier, more satisfied and save on medical spending.
-Employers are also finding Direct Primary Care to be more affordable and helps their employees to be more productive.
+Studies show that overall patients are healthier, more satisfied and save on medical spending.
+Employers are also finding Direct Pay to be more affordable and helps their employees to be more productive.

 Will my existing health insurance cover my monthly fee?